#33 Weddings

 #4 STUDY: The Chuppah

-A traditional chuppah, especially within Orthodox Judaism, recommends that there be open sky exactly above the chuppah,[3] although this is not mandatory among sephardic communities.
+There are lots of traditions about the chuppah.
+An Orthodox tradition recommends that there be open sky exactly above the chuppah, although this is not mandatory and not common among Sephardic communities (Jewish communities who trace their roots back to Spain).
 If the wedding ceremony is held indoors in a hall, sometimes a special opening is built to be opened during the ceremony.
-Many Hasidim prefer to conduct the entire ceremony outdoors.
-It is said that the couple’s ancestors are present at the chuppah ceremony.[4]
+Many Hasidic Jews (an Ultra-Orthodox sect within Judaism) prefer to conduct the entire ceremony outdoors.
+Regardless of where we use the chuppah, it should be open on all sides, this is so that symbolically the couple’s ancestors are present under the chuppah.
+It also relates to the tradition of our ancestors Abraham and Sarah, who had a tent that was open on all sides, so that everyone would feel welcome.

-In Yemen, the Jewish practice was not for the groom and his bride to be secluded in a canopy (chuppah) hung on four poles, as is widely practised today in Jewish weddings, but rather in a bridal chamber that was, in effect, a highly decorated room in the house of the groom.
-This room was traditionally decorated with large hanging sheets of colored, patterned cloth, replete with wall cushions and short-length mattresses for reclining.[5]
+In Yemen, the Jewish practice was not for the groom and his bride to be under the chuppah hung on four poles, as is widely practiced today in Jewish weddings.
+Instead, the bridal chamber that was, in effect, a highly decorated room in the house of the groom.
+This room was decorated with large hanging sheets of colored, patterned cloth, replete with wall cushions and short-length mattresses for reclining – a sort of live-in chuppah.

 #5 WATCH: The Chuppah